 For the best silica extraction, place a handful of leaves in a teapot or a big jar, then boil some water and pour it over the leaves.
 Purified water is usually better, but that’s up to you.
 Distilled water is not recommended.

 Now let it steep for several minutes, as you would with herbal tea.
 You can drink it hot, or let it cool off and make an iced tea.
 Feel free to add some honey or lemon for flavor.

 You can also soak your leaves in cold water.
 It’s unclear whether this is equally effective for silica extraction, but it does make a tasty beverage.
 In cold water it will take longer, so you can do this overnight.
 You can also use fresh (undried) leaves for the cold tea.

-Sun tea is alway a fun option as well.
+Sun tea is always a fun option as well.
 Fill a jar with water and leaves, and let it sit in the full on a hot summer day.
 By late afternoon, you’ll have a nice pitcher of fully steeped bamboo tea.

 What is silica?

 Silica is not one of the most essential minerals like calcium, chloride, magnesium, phosphorus, potassium, sodium, and sulfur.
 But it is important.
-The body needs trace quantities of silica to produce collagen, which is a crucial protein in the body’s connective tissues.
+The body needs trace quantities of silica to produce collagen, a crucial protein in the body’s connective tissues.
 Cartilage, tendons, skin, bone, teeth, hair, and blood vessels all contain collagen.